Vachel Lindsay Home

 In the heart of our country stands the home of Vachel Lindsay - poet, illustrator, and pioneering film critic.
 From this lifelong base, Lindsay travelled America, thrilling early twentieth-century audiences with his powerful spoken-word performances.

 Now Open.
 Reservations required for your visit.
-Book your reservation here.
+Book your reservation on the website.

 Nicholas Vachel Lindsay is considered a founder of modern singing poetry, as he referred to it, in which verses are meant to be sung or chanted.
 Vachel Lindsay became famous in the early 20th century as a traveling bard whose dramatic delivery of public readings helped keep appreciation for poetry as a spoken art alive in the American Midwest.
 Now you can visit his home in Springfield, IL.